Bharadwaj-R/Control-LED-with-Voice-Commands/README.md

-# Control LED with Google Assistant
+# Control LED with Voice Commands
-### Using Google Assistant voice commands to control an LED
+### Using voice commands to control an LED
 <br/>

 ***Overview :***